Cassibelanus/advanced-video/SampleProjectGuide.md

 #### Cut Panel: -- ![cut-panel](files/cut-icon.PNG)
 This is where you do initial cutting, scanning and viewing of your imported media.
-You can use this panel to slice out all the unnecessary bits before you go to edit - bits that will never bit in the final video.
+You can use this panel to slice out all the unnecessary bits before you go to edit - bits that will never be in the final video.
 The panel has a timeline, however it is not your main editing timeline (that comes next, in the ‘Edit’ panel) but this timeline is connected to the other timelines in other panels, and you can use this to quickly piece together a video that you will later refine in the next panel.

 ![Cut Panel](files/cut_window.PNG)